This week in Husker history

 The week of March 18-24, looking back in five-year intervals:

 «1922: A former Cornhusker player moves up in the college coaching ranks, taking the Arkansas job.
 Using audaciously wide-open offenses, he would win league championships in the Southwest Conference and Big Ten on his way to college footballs Hall of Fame.
-But among Husker fans, fame seems to have eluded Francis A. Schmidt.
+But among today's Husker fans, fame seems to have eluded Francis A. Schmidt.

 1927: Nebraska coach Ernest Bearg is among those lambasting a set of unusual football reform proposals by the president of Dartmouth College.